nikitavoloboev/data/docs/travel/visited/ukraine.md

 Instead of [wasting lives](https://ukraine.bellingcat.com/) & [destroying cities](https://twitter.com/MaximEristavi/status/1513576913431941135) of its neighbors and oppressing it's own citizens, I hope one day a sane government comes where such a disastrous decision will be impossible to enact.

 [CredibleDefense](https://www.reddit.com/r/CredibleDefense/) has nice daily discussion threads on status of the war.
-Also like analysis of [Perun](https://www.youtube.com/@PerunAU/videos) & [William Spaniel](https://www.youtube.com/@Gametheory101/videos).
+Also like analysis of [Michael Kofman](https://twitter.com/KofmanMichael), [Perun](https://www.youtube.com/@PerunAU/videos) & [William Spaniel](https://www.youtube.com/@Gametheory101/videos).
 [Ukraine/Russia report](https://www.reddit.com/r/UkraineRussiaReport/) sub tries to give news from both sides of the war.

 It's hard to stay truly informed on what's going on unless you take the time to [study the sources of claims you read](https://www.reddit.com/r/ethereum/comments/sq1334/vitalik_buterin_takes_a_stand_against_russian/hwk7613/).